LukeSmithxyz/based.cooking/content/ricotta-lasagna-filling.md

 ## Directions

-1. Mix the ricotta cheese together with a handful of finely grated parmesan.
+1. Mix the ricotta cheese together with a handful of finely grated Parmesan.
 2. Add the oregano and the egg and mix.
 3. Add salt and pepper to taste.